 The Iceland Teaching Garden is a 15,000 square-foot peri-urban food growing space modeled after a small-scale market garden, providing a growing environment for food donations and serving as a base for our educational programming.

 The Iceland Teaching Garden is the feature site of the Community Roots project.
 The garden is organized as a demonstration garden in four quadrants with 4-foot wide raised beds and is cultivated following organic principles that focus on soil health, biodiversity, succession planting, and crop rotation.
 We also employ season extension techniques to enable the production of late fall and early spring salad greens and other cold hardy crops.
 The garden is located along Jan’s Trail in the park behind Iceland Arena, part of the Hershey Sportszone Complex.
-Photos from the garden are regularly uploaded to our Facebook page if you are curious to see how we’re doing!

-Get Involved at Iceland!
+Get Involved at our Iceland Teaching Garden!

 At Ecosource we believe that getting people outside and getting their hands in the dirt is an integral part of encouraging environmentally aware citizens.
 The Iceland Teaching Garden is planted and maintained by community volunteers and local students working together collectively.